Karenm0633/javascript-basics/conditionals.md

 Be creative with the messages you write!

-### Task 2
-**Mini-Challenges**

-1. Write a JavaScript program that accepts two integers and displays the larger one.
-2. Write a JavaScript conditional statement to find the sign of product of three numbers.
-Display an alert box with the specified sign.
-+ Sample numbers : 3, -7, 2
-+ Output : The sign is -

-3. Write a JavaScript conditional statement to sort three numbers.
-Display an alert box to show the result.
-Go to the editor
 + Sample numbers : 0, -1, 4
 + Output : 4, 0, -1